Using Logicim XLGL in a VBA macro

 Application.Run "XLGL.FreezeRange"

-• To prevent a confirmation message being displayed, use
+1. To prevent a confirmation message from being displayed, use

 Application.Run "XLGL.FreezeRange", False

-• Open the drilldown window for the selected range
+1. Open the drill-down window for the selected range

 Application.Run "XLGL.Drilldown"